Ctrl-X/Siribro/README.md

 * [Hello], how are you ?
 ```

+#### For Decisions
-Same approach is used to accept a wide set of answer is just on option choice.
+Same approach is used to accept a wide set of answer to take a decision.
 Let say you want to interpret *ok*, *agree* and *fine* as a "ok", you could write a value bloc
 ```markdown
 [Ok]